MP 8x6/3.5x3 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-Additionally, miniscule components of these devices can hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.